ElliotPalmer-94/getSlick/README.md

 A small Playwright test suite for validating key login and password recovery flows for the Getslick application.

-## Notes

-MFA is enabled for this account, so I did not have time to implement email-based authentication code retrieval for the full login flow.
-Instead, I focused on the other testable flows that could be covered within the available time.

 ## Setup

 Install Playwright by following the official guide: